Faith · Fatherhood · The First Republic

 AmRevResurrected

 Resurrecting the spirit that built America.
-Recovering the formation traditions of the founding for fathers, families, and free men.
+Recovering the formation tradition of the founding for fathers, families, and free men.

-Forge the Son — The First Republic Series, Volume One — now available on Amazon.
+Made for the Mountains — The First Republic Series, Volume Two — now available on Amazon.

 The Surrender of Lord Cornwallis — John Trumbull, 1820